Liberty (Duran Duran album)

-Liberty is the sixth studio album by English new wave band Duran Duran, released on 20 August 1990 by Parlophone.
+Liberty is the sixth studio album by the English pop rock band Duran Duran, released on 20 August 1990 by Parlophone.
 The album reached number eight on the UK Albums Chart, and spawned the singles "Violence of Summer (Love's Taking Over)" and "Serious".
+The album has received negative reviews from critics, citing poor songwriting and a lack of musical direction.

 Background

 Duran Duran had emerged as one of the most successful bands of the 1980s, helping to both spearhead the so-called 'Second British Invasion' of the American charts and making increasingly striking music videos to promote their singles via MTV.
-By the end of the 1980s, however, the band had lost both Roger and Andy Taylor, who had quit shortly after their 1985 Live Aid performance.
+By the mid 1980s, however, the band had lost both Roger and Andy Taylor, who had quit shortly after their 1985 Live Aid performance.
 Subsequent studio albums released including Notorious and Big Thing were not well received either critically or commercially, selling in far fewer quantities than their predecessors.
 Whilst the 1989 Decade compilation managed to chart in the Top 10 around the world, it was seen as a temporary stop-gap and an opportunity for the band to decide what musical direction they wanted to explore in the 1990s.

-Recording

-Liberty is the first Duran Duran album to feature songwriting credits outside the lineup from the first three albums.
-Guitarist Warren Cuccurullo and drummer Sterling Campbell were made official band members and given songwriting credits, although Campbell would leave in early 1991, before the band began work on their subsequent album The Wedding Album.

-Writing and rehearsing for the album took place intermittently between May and July 1989; demo sessions took place in August and September, and final recording began on 9 October at Olympic Studios, with producer Chris Kimsey and engineer Chris Potter.
-Recording, production and overdubbing of the many keyboard and vocal layers dragged on until March 1990.

-In a 1998 interview with Goldmine magazine, bassist John Taylor admitted that he was struggling with his drug addictions during recording of the album.
-He said, "When we were in rehearsal, it seemed like we had a great album, but we weren't able to parlay it into a great album in the studio, whatever.
-I can just remember smoking hash oil, that's all I can really remember about making that album."